ocfox/vaultix/doc/option-secrets.md

 + type: u32
 + default: 0

-Since nix attrset has no order, this is for explicity set the insert sequence of these content.
+Since nix attrset has no order, this is for explicitly set the insert sequence of these content.

 These RECOMMENDED to be different in same `insert` attrset, the smaller one will be inserted first.